jhpyle/docassemble/_docs/installation.md

 the contents of the user's [Playground] with a folder on the user's [Google Drive].

-In order for users to be able to connect their accounts in this way, you will need to obtain an OAuth 2.0 client ID and secret from Google.
+In order for developers on your playground to be able to connect their accounts in this way, you will need to obtain an OAuth 2.0 client ID and secret from Google.